 My other appointments include Adjunct Research Scientist at Lovelace Respiratory Research Institute, Faculty Affiliate of the Initiative in Population Research at OSU, and Faculty Affiliate of the Battelle Center for Mathematical Medicine at Nationwide Children's Hospital.

 I am also one of the faculty associated with OSU's RUMBA program, which provides research experiences in mathematical biology for undergradautes under NSF funding.
-In addition, I am a co-PI on a recently-funded NSF award to the MBI for the "Distributed REU" program at OSU.
+In addition, I was also a co-PI on a recently-funded NSF award to the MBI for the "Distributed REU" program at OSU.